“Creating an environment where children thrive and succeed really is like solving a puzzle.”- Maggie Doyne

 A COMMITMENT TO MENTAL HEALTH

 Many of our children and women face daily battles of stress, depression or other mental health concerns.
-The consequences can be startling: suicide is the number one killer for girls in Nepal.
+The consequences can be startling: suicide is the number one killer of girls in Nepal.
 When a child decides to take her own life as the only way out, something must be done.
 We opened Surkhet’s first Mental Health and Counseling Center in 2013 as a way to start addressing this important issue, and provide another way for women and children to reach out for help.